 How to Apply – International Students

-Each new student is assigned an Enrolment Officer at the application phase of their studies.
-Enrolment Officers at Alexander College are responsible for answering general questions, providing personalized support, and ensuring that each student has a direct contact and connection to the College staff.
+Each new student is assigned an Enrolment Advisor at the application phase of their studies.
+Enrolment Advisors at Alexander College are responsible for answering general questions, providing personalized support, and ensuring that each student has a direct contact and connection to the College staff.

-Our Enrolment Officers are also able to offer assistance and support to our diverse student population in additional languages, including Mandarin, Punjabi, Korean, and Spanish.
+Our Enrolment Advisors are also able to offer assistance and support to our diverse student population in additional languages, including Mandarin, Punjabi, Korean, and Spanish.

 How to Apply